 Nurse consultants help ensure that health care facilities provide the highest levels of patient care.
 Nurse consultants typically work in specific departments, such as pediatrics, women’s health, oncology, or geriatrics.
 They assess the treatment plans of patients, make recommendations for improving certain plans, train nurses about certain subjects, or make other changes in a department.
 Nurse consultants often directly observe or interview patients and nurses to make the most effective suggestions for improvement.

 The World Health Organization (WHO) has found that business-related skills, such as strong leadership and management abilities, are key to nurse educator positions.
 Students must view nurse educators as professional, confident leaders.
 Strong communication skills also help nurse educators build collaborative relationships in the classroom.

 Nurse educators must also have strong clinical and technical skills based on the most current evidence and best practices, according to the WHO.
 As the health care field evolves with new techniques and concepts, nurse educators must remain current in the field to educate students by using the most current data.

 Learn How to Advance in Nursing Education

-Explore the online Master of Science in Nursing to learn how this program provides the leadership skills and clinical knowledge to take on the important challenge of educating the next generation of nurses.
+Explore the online Master of Science in Nursing at Norwich University—and learn how this program provides the leadership skills and clinical knowledge to take on the important challenge of educating the next generation of nurses.

 Nursing Shortage, NCBI